Emmert: Public losing confidence in NCAA

-WASHINGTON, D.C. -- The American public is losing confidence in the governance structure of collegiate athletics, NCAA President Mark Emmert said Monday, creating a significant problem for his organization.
+WASHINGTON, D.C. -- The American public is losing confidence in the governance of collegiate athletics, NCAA president Mark Emmert said Monday, creating a significant problem for his organization.

 Such polls are conducted quarterly by the association, according to the NCAA, but the latest information reflects growing public negativity after the uncovering by the FBI of alleged widespread criminal activity in college basketball.